Getting Your Home Ready to Sell

 How do you arrive at your price recommendation?

-A good agent will show you the data and explain their reasoning.
+A thorough agent will show you the data and explain their reasoning.
 Be cautious of agents who suggest an unusually high price without comparable evidence to support it.

 Who handles the transaction day-to-day?